 For More Information…..

 If you are interested in larger orders for awards ceremonies, gift exchanges, hotel items, 4-H giveaways etc, please feel free to contact us using our contact form.
-Inquiries for custom bonnets (larger brims, larger caps, longer neck ruffles due to health issues, longer hair etc) please contact us using the contact form or text our cell number to see if we can accomodate you.
+Inquiries for custom bonnets (larger brims, larger caps, longer neck ruffles due to health issues, longer hair etc) please contact us using the contact form or text our (my) personal cell number below. to see if we can accomodate you.